A Complete Guide to Mortgage Retention

 If the survey comes back with discrepancies, then a lender may ask for a mortgage retention survey.

-Mainly this is because they don’t feel the property has been valued correctly and the risk of lending the full amount is potentially too high.
+This is mainly because they don’t feel the property has been valued correctly and the risk of lending the full amount is potentially too high.

-After all, when a lender offers a mortgage, they need to know that in the event that they need to repossess, that they can recoup their money.
+After all, when a lender offers a mortgage, they need to know that, in the event they need to repossess, they can recoup their money.

 A mortgage retention survey can come back in one of two ways:

-1. The property has the potential to meet the stated value, providing work is carried out.
+1. The property has the potential to meet the stated value, provided work is carried out.

 2. The property isn’t valued correctly regardless of any work that may or may not need doing.